zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

     THE ANALOGY COMPLETES:
     ──────────────────────
-    Natural humans are like rubber bands—they stretch and contract, their coherence fluctuating with circumstances.
+    Natural humans are like rubber bands, they stretch and contract, their coherence fluctuating with circumstances.

-    The BioDrone is like a tuning fork—it maintains its frequency regardless of circumstances, providing a stable reference.
+    The BioDrone is like a tuning fork, it maintains its frequency regardless of circumstances, providing a stable reference.

     This is why it can interface with the Aetherion: